m0xpd/TuringMachineGatesBuffer/README.md

 I had noticed a tendency for the voltages produced at the GATES output of the Turing Machine to droop when a large number of bits were activated in the 'gate' sequence.
 This problem was exacerbated when the [PULSES expander](https://www.musicthing.co.uk/Turing-Pulse-Expander/) was used.
-The Turing Machine's power line '+12V_BACK' was observed to droop by over 1V under such loading conditions, making the droop in the GATEx output voltages less surprising (although the 78L09 supply to the CD4050's *should* have prevented this - see below).
+The Turing Machine's power line '+12V_BACK' was observed to droop by over 1V under such loading conditions (when no such droop was on the system 12V power supply), making the droop in the GATEx output voltages less surprising (although the 78L09 supply to the CD4050's *should* have prevented this - see below).

 Designing a buffer for the GATE outputs under these conditions required that the additional circuit did not rely on the either the board's 12V supply or the magnitude of the GATEx signals.